 Highlighter can bring some serious glow to any makeup look and this buildable formula is pigmented with gold glitter for some extra sparkle.

-Singer Becky G, known for her 2014 hit, "Shower," founded Treslúce Beauty in June of this year, People reported.
-She had been doing her own makeup on the road for quite some time and had a few collaborations with brands like CoverGirl before she decided to break into the beauty space on her own.
+Chart-topping singer Becky G, known for her 2014 hit, "Shower," founded Treslúce Beauty in June of 2022, People reported.
+She had been doing her own makeup on the road for quite some time and had a few collaborations with brands like CoverGirl before she decided to break into the beauty space herself.
 Ingredients used in Treslúce Beauty products are sourced from Mexico and countries throughout Latin America, and the brand also collaborates with Hispanic designers to create their packaging.

 These waterproof liners can be used to create a range of dramatic eye looks.
 The set of three includes a deep black shade, a brown shade and a blue shade, so you don't have to pick one over the other.